Zuehlke/machines-code-people/articles/aprg_workflow.md

 ## Envisioned Development Workflow

 How does the APRG approach integrate in the development workflow of a software product?
 We think the first important step is to have the model managed in the same repositories like the source code that implements the functionality of the system.
-This provides the very basis towards an approach of system development that allows to validate and test architectural decisions similar to BDD [todo link BDD] for functional acceptance.
+This provides the very basis towards an approach of system development that allows to validate and test architectural decisions similar to Behavior-driven development [BDD] for functional acceptance.

 ### Version Control and Executability